Colleges by Location

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at Randolph College was 7:1: that means 7 students per one teacher, which is considered a good ratio.
-According to the most recent information, there are 95 teachers at this school.
-This number included 20 male and 33 female faculty members.
+In 2025, this ratio at Randolph College was 8:1.
+That means that there were 8 times more students than teachers at this school.
+The faculty of this school consists of 113 members, according to the most recent data reported.
+Out of that number, there were 50 men and 63 women.
 The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Randolph College.

 Student Population Diversity Graph